CaptainPhantasy/RAGBOT3000/README.md

 - It knows about the 60-minute evidence timer because someone learned the hard way.
 - "Keyword stuffing" sounds fun until your business disappears from Google.
 - LSA's "blue badge" used to be a "green checkmark."
 Google loves changing things.
-- The sparkles don't do anything.
-They're just pretty.
+- The background robot is swapping in its Google brain.
+That's commitment.
 - Yes, it can explain why your legitimate review disappeared.
 No, it can't bring it back.
 - It's multilingual because Google Business problems are universal.